officialasishkumar/officialasishkumar.github.io/content/blogs/cantor-kdeconnect-hindi-translation-SoK-2024.md

 <br/>

-I would like to thank my mentors, Benson Muite and Raghavendra Kamath for providing valuable guidance throughout the Season of KDE mentorship program.
+I would like to thank my mentors, Benson Muite, Raghavendra Kamath and karunakar for providing valuable guidance throughout the Season of KDE mentorship program.